diegocr/iMEGA/README.md

 AMO listing page: <https://addons.mozilla.org/addon/imega/>

 _If you want to help testing by installing iMEGA straight from this repo try this extension:_ <https://addons.mozilla.org/addon/GitHub-Extension-Installer/>

+---

+_As of 2014 this extension is discontinued, please use the official MEGA extension instead._